 Al-Aqsa Mosque and the Dome of the Rock. |

-Palestinian Authority: Controlling the Temple Mount is absolutely central to the PA's mission.
+Palestinian Authority: Control over the Temple Mount's Islamic sanctuaries is absolutely central to the PA's mission.
 It may lack the economic and military resources of a state, but it wields two unique powers: day-to-day management (thanks to Israeli deference) and wide international support for its claim to rule eastern Jerusalem.
 The PA zealously sustains these powers by intimidating Israel with its calls for Muslim outrage and leftist anti-Zionism.
 As the effective ruler atop the Temple Mount, it is the status quo power resisting any change.

 Jordan: Amman enjoys many formal privileges but has minuscule sway on the ground.
 The 1994 Jordan-Israel peace treaty states that "Israel respects the present special role" of Jordan in "Muslim Holy shrines in Jerusalem" and it grants "high priority to the Jordanian historic role in these shrines."
 One scholar mistakenly translates this into a supposed custodianship, "with its attendant duties of maintaining, protecting, and regulating access to the shrines."
 Indeed, Israel colludes with relatively friendly Jordanian kings to hide their impotence because that pretend "special role" is, in the words of Nadav Shragai, "the central anchor that bolsters their monarchical rule, granting it legitimacy in the face of Islamic extremist elements in Jordan.
 A weakened presence on the mount, Jordan fears, will necessarily also undermine stability in the kingdom to the point of presenting an existential threat."